spwashi/spwashi/README.md

 For the past four years, I've been exploring this concept in the domain of self-directed learning.

 This exploration has culminated in a language project that I'm pretty excited to have presentable (soon).

-It's served as a pretty good excuse to dig into other languages and ecosystems.
+It's served as a good excuse to dig into other languages and ecosystems.

 ## Hire me